valoudefou/google_search_console/README.md

 - **Consistent error envelope** (`error.code`, `error.message`, `error.details`) across all endpoints.
 - **4 feature areas** aligned with Search Console: sites, search analytics, URL inspection, and sitemaps.
 - **Strict data models** that mirror the Google Search Console concepts so you can map directly to your own tables.
+- **Site-agnostic fixtures** that rewrite the canned responses so you can test any property, not just the sample `https://example.com/` domain.

 ## Endpoints overview